mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-orm-attributes-instrumentedattribute.markdown

 title: sqlalchemy.orm.attributes InstrumentedAttribute Example Code
 category: page
 slug: sqlalchemy-orm-attributes-instrumentedattribute-examples
-sortorder: 500031071
+sortorder: 500031073
 toc: False
 sidebartitle: sqlalchemy.orm.attributes InstrumentedAttribute
 meta: Example code for understanding how to use the InstrumentedAttribute class from the sqlalchemy.orm.attributes module of the SQLAlchemy project.

-InstrumentedAttribute is a class within the sqlalchemy.orm.attributes module of the SQLAlchemy project.
+`InstrumentedAttribute` is a class within the `sqlalchemy.orm.attributes` module of the SQLAlchemy project.

+<a href="/sqlalchemy-orm-attributes-flag-modified-examples.html">flag_modified</a>
+is another callable from the `sqlalchemy.orm.attributes` package with code examples.

 ## Example 1 from SQLAlchemy Mixins
 [SQLAlchemy Mixins](https://github.com/absent1706/sqlalchemy-mixins)